sameersbn/docker-gitlab/README.md

 ##### `GITLAB_SECRETS_ACTIVE_RECORD_ENCRYPTION_PRIMARY_KEY`

-The base key to non-deterministically-encrypt data for `ActiveRecord::Encryption` encrypted columns.
-It can be used to set value for `active_record_encryption_primary_key` in config/secrets.yml.
-Ensure that your key is alphanumeric string.
+The base key used to encrypt data for non-deterministic `ActiveRecord::Encryption` encrypted columns.
+This value is used to set `active_record_encryption_primary_key` in `config/secrets.yml`.
+Ensure that your key is an alphanumeric string.
 Preferred to be 32 characters long.
-If you need to set multiple keys, set this parameter like `["thisisfirstprimarykey","thisissecondprimarykey"]` for example.
-In docker-compose.yml, you have to quote whole value.
+If you need to set multiple keys, set this parameter in the format `["first_primary_key","second_primary_key"]`.
+In `docker-compose.yml`, the value must NOT have additional quotes! **If you lose or change this secret, encrypted settings will not work and might cause errors in the API and the web interface.** No defaults.
-No defaults.

 ##### `GITLAB_SECRETS_ACTIVE_RECORD_ENCRYPTION_DETERMINISTIC_KEY`

-The base key to deterministically-encrypt data for `ActiveRecord::Encryption` encrypted columns.
-It can be used to set value for `active_record_encryption_deterministic_key` in config/secrets.yml.
-Ensure that your key is alphanumeric string.
+The base key used to encrypt data for deterministic `ActiveRecord::Encryption` encrypted columns.
+This value is used to set `active_record_encryption_deterministic_key` in `config/secrets.yml`.
+Ensure that your key is an alphanumeric string.
 Preferred to be 32 characters long.
-If you need to set multiple keys, set this parameter like `["thisisfirstprimarykey","thisissecondprimarykey"]` for example.
-In docker-compose.yml, you have to quote whole value.
+If you need to set multiple keys, set this parameter in the format `["first_deterministic_key","second_deterministic_key"]`.
+In `docker-compose.yml`, the value must NOT have additional quotes! **If you lose or change this secret, encrypted settings will not work and might cause errors in the API and the web interface.** No defaults.
-No defaults.

 ##### `GITLAB_SECRETS_ACTIVE_RECORD_ENCRYPTION_KEY_DERIVATION_SALT`

-The derivation salt to encrypt data for ActiveRecord::Encryption encrypted columns.
-It can be used to set value for `active_record_encryption_key_derivation_salt` in config/secrets.yml.
-Ensure that your key is alphanumeric string.
-Preferred to be 32 characters long.
+The salt used to encrypt data for `ActiveRecord::Encryption` encrypted columns.
+This value is used to set `active_record_encryption_key_derivation_salt` in `config/secrets.yml`.
+Ensure that your salt is an alphanumeric string.
+Preferred to be 32 characters long. **If you lose or change this secret, encrypted settings will not work and might cause errors in the API and the web interface.** No defaults.
-No defaults.

 ##### `GITLAB_TIMEZONE`